-Employees appointed to this classification may supervise an organisational unit and/or may perform high level specialist educational functions.
+Employees appointed to this classification may be appointed in a teaching and learning leadership position (Teaching Stream) or supervise an organisational unit and/or may perform high level specialist educational functions (Management Stream).

-In addition to the provisions outlined in the descriptors for "General Context and Task Level for Teachers and Senior Educators" and the "Teacher Classification (TI to T5)", the requirements and typical functions of a Senior Educator 1 are consistent with the following:
+In addition to the provisions outlined in the descriptors for "General Context and Task Level for Teachers, Senior Educator and Education Managers" and the "Teacher Classification (T1 to T3)", the requirements and typical functions of a Senior Educator are consistent with the following:

-- Coordinate and supervise resources.

-- Manage a team of staff. .

-- Manage the design, development, delivery and evaluation of innovative, customised, high quality vocational education and training.

-- Induct staff.

-- Coordinate administrative requirements.

-- Produce tenders and submissions in conjunction with other Senior Educators and Teachers.

-- Manage training needs analysis and skills audits for clients.

-- Provide specialist skills as appropriate within the Employer, and the wider community in Victoria, nationally or internationally.

-- Apply counselling skills as appropriate.

-- Conduct action-based research and prepare briefing papers on curriculum, teaching or management services as appropriate.

-- Maintain program operations data as per audit requirements.

-- Ensure graduation candidates are verified.

-- Ensure student results are completed.

-- Develop individualised self-paced learning materials.

-- Develop and implement assessment systems.
+- Coordinate and supervise resources. - Lead a team of staff. - Manage the design, development, delivery and evaluation of innovative, customised, high quality vocational education and training. - Induct staff. - Coordinate administrative requirements. - Produce tenders and submissions in conjunction with other Senior Educators, Education Managers and Teachers. - Manage training needs analysis and skills audits for clients. - Provide specialist skills as appropriate within the Employer, and the wider community in Victoria, nationally or internationally. - Provision of professional supervision and support. - Conduct action-based research and prepare briefing papers on curriculum, teaching or management services as appropriate. - Maintain program operations data as per audit requirements. - Ensure graduation candidates are verified. - Ensure student results are completed. - Lead the development of individualised self-paced learning materials. - Lead the implementation of the Employer's assessment systems within the teaching team's programs.